 In AMMI 2 biplot, the distances from the biplot origin indicates the amount of interaction showed by varieties by environments.
-Varieties located near the biplot origin are less responsive to environmental changes than varieties far from the origin; and they are widely adaptable to all environments (Voltas et al., 2002).
+Varieties located near the biplot origin are less responsive to environmental changes than varieties far adaptable to all environments (Voltas et al., 2002).
 In AMMI 2 biplot, varieties Wodo, Bobe red, Awash 1 and Deme found furthest away from the biplot origin.
-Figure 2 showed high interactive behaviors either positively or negatively whereas Tabor and Awash Melka placed relatively close to the biplot origin express less interaction and widely adapted to all environments.
-Environments like Shewarobit 2012, Chefa 2011, Koga 2011 and Koga 2012, have longer vectors and interact and discriminate the differences among varieties more than other environments with shorter vectors.
+Figure 2 showed high interactive behaviors either positively or negatively whereas Tabor and Awash Melka placed relatively close to the biplot origin express less interaction and widely adapted to all Environments environments. like Shewarobit 2012, Chefa 2011, Koga 2011 and Koga 2012, have longer vectors and interact and discriminate the differences varieties than among more other environments with shorter vectors.
 Environments with shorter vector length are less interactive and provided little information about the differences among the varieties' seed yield performances as reported by Yan (2002).